Affinage

 Open questions at the time

-Evidence Sequential enzymatic digestion, immunohistochemistry, and electron microscopy on developing bone
+Evidence Sequential enzymatic digestion, Western blot, gene expression, and microscopy of mineral/non-mineral fractions during endochondral bone formation

 PMID:23337037